gwu-libraries/python-camp/_sources/homework.md

 # Homework for Python Camp

-In addition to the in-class team activities, Python Camp asks you to work through several self-guided lessons for homework, including a handful of exercises that you will submit using the GitHub Classroom autograder to receive a score.
+In addition to the in-class team activities, Python Camp asks you to work through several self-guided lessons for homework, including a final exercise that you will submit using the GitHub Classroom autograder to receive a score.
 The purpose of the homework is to introduce concepts, syntax, and techniques that you will use during the team activities, so it is important that everyone on the team complete the homework lessons to the best of their ability on the days they are assigned.

 The homeworks are designed to be completed individually, but you are also free to collaborate on them (including those you submit for a score).
 If you collaborate on the autograded homework, be sure to submit your own notebook for autograding if you want to receive the Python Camp certificate of completion.